When Followers Can't Follow Along

 Facebook, of all places, is quietly building a friends-only feed with less algorithmic content.
 The animated profile pictures and confetti backgrounds are getting the headlines.
 The structural admission underneath is the interesting part.

-The bet: even the platform that built the feed thinks the feed is the wrong place for friends.
+The bet: even Meta knows the feed is the wrong place for friends.

 The playbook for the last decade was reach.